777arc/textbook/content/sampling.rst

    :scale: 70%
    :align: center

-Once again, there is a different signal that could fit in these samples, and that ambiguitity means that if someone gave us the list of samples, we wouldn't know which signal was the original one.
+Once again, there is a different signal that could fit in these samples, and that ambiguity means that if someone gave us the list of samples, we wouldn't know which signal was the original one.
 How about sampling at 1.5f:

 .. image:: ../_static/sampling3.png
    :scale: 70%
    :align: center

 Still not fast enough.
-It turns out you have to sample at **twice** the frequency of the signal in order to remove the ambiguitity.
+It turns out you have to sample at **twice** the frequency of the signal in order to remove the ambiguity.
 Or rather, twice the frequency of the maximum frequency component in our signal, because like we learned last chapter, a given signal can have many frequency components in it:

 .. image:: ../_static/max_freq.png
    :scale: 70%